byronwolfman/nomad-playground/README.md

 There are several jobspec files to choose from, each mimicking a particular function you might see performed by a microservice:

 1. `job-files/web.nomad` launches several web containers.
 The update stanza is designed to use a blue/green stategy with manual promotion and zero downtime.
 Watch the Consul catalog and Docker's `ps` during a deploy to see how this is done.
 Crashed containers should be restarted by Nomad.
 The "webserver" is actually just netcat; the unmodified version can be found in [this repo](https://github.com/benrady/shinatra).
 1. `job-files/poller.nomad` launches pretend poller containers.
 They don't do anything but occasionally output text to stdout.
 Think of this as a mock sidekiq or celery.
-Crashed poller should be restarted by Nomad.
+Crashed containers should be restarted by Nomad.
 1. `job-files/migration.nomad` uses the batch scheduler to run a single job that, when complete, does not reschedule itself.
 Unlike the web and poller jobspec files, this one does not attempt to restart itself if it fails.
 1. `job-files/cron.nomad` uses the `periodic` stanza to fire off batch jobs at regularly-scheduled intervals.
 Periodic jobs are interesting because they are jobs that _create other jobs;_ if this seems confusing, try invoking `nomad job status` after a few minutes.
 Nomad will attempt to restart a crashed cron job multiple times, but it will eventually give up.